shashank0raj/story2/README.md

 ![voter_dashboard](https://github.com/user-attachments/assets/de0e1106-4e6f-4f68-86ac-d01f5bd25243)
 This Imgae shows the option of candidates to vote.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome and encouraged!
+If you would like to help improve this project, please follow these steps:

+1. **Fork the Repository**: Click on the "Fork" button at the top of this page to create a copy of this repository under your GitHub account.
+2. **Clone the Forked Repository**: Clone your forked repo to your local machine.
+3. **Pull Request**: After valid updation submit a pull request.